sheffieldhackspace/balancing-bot/README.md

-The inkscapeFiles directory contains all the files and instructions needed to laser cut a frame for the balancing bot.
+The **inkscapeFiles** directory contains all the files and instructions needed to laser cut a frame for the self-balancing bot.

-All the files needed to order some pcbs from somewhere like jlcpcb are located in kicadFiles.
+All the files needed for the pcb design (including gerber files) are located in **kicadFiles**.

 Remember to solder the HC-05 bluetooth module on last!
 The R1 resistor value should be 2K ohms, whilst for R2 it's 1k ohms.